mcosovic/JuliaGrid.jl/docs/src/tutorials/powerSystemModel.md

 ---

 ## [AC Model](@id ACModelTutorials)
 JuliaGrid is based on common network elements and benefits from the unified branch model to perform various analyses based on the system of nonlinear equations.
-To generate matrices and vectors for AC or nonlinear analysis, JuliaGrid employs the [`acModel!`](@ref acModel!) function.
-To demonstrate the usage of this function, consider the power system defined in the previous example.
-In order to apply the [`acModel!`](@ref acModel!) function to this power system:
+To generate matrices and vectors for AC or nonlinear analysis, JuliaGrid employs the [`acModel!`](@ref acModel!) function:
 ```@example ACDCModel
 acModel!(system)
 nothing #hide